lichkitsch/campaigns/README-2.md

-# DNDuet Core SRD
+# *DNDuet* Core SRD
 *DNDuet* (Dramatic Narrative Duet) is a framework for creating custom tabletop RPGs for one player and one narrator.
 The narrator controls the world and events of the story while the player controls the protagonist.

 ## Action Rolls
-When facing an obstacle, the player makes an **action roll** by describing their intention, rolling `1d20`, and adding their most relevant trait to the result.
-The narrator rolls `1d20`, adds the obstacle's relevant trait or bonus, and compares both results.
+When the player faces an obstacle they make an **action roll** by describing their intention, rolling `1d20`, and adding their most relevant trait to the result.
+The narrator rolls `1d20`, adds the obstacle's relevant bonus, and compares the results.
 If the player's result is higher the outcome is positive and if not, the outcome is negative.
 Ties result in a positive outcome that comes at a cost.
 When creating a character, roll `1d4‐2` for the following six traits:

 | Trait | Abbr. | Description |
 | ---:|:---:|:--- |